bmabsout/Thesis/src/chapters/07_architecture.typ

+#import "/src/commands.typ": *

 = Architectural Considerations <chap:architecture>

 Throughout this thesis, we have developed a principled framework for bridging the intent-to-reality gap through fulfillment-centric design.
-We have shown how to encode complex intentions, compose them using FPL, incorporate universal behavioral objectives, and prevent catastrophic forgetting through specification composition.
+We have shown how to encode complex intentions, compose them using #abbrv.FPL, incorporate universal behavioral objectives, and prevent catastrophic forgetting through specification composition.
 However, none of these theoretical advances matter if we cannot deploy them on real robotic hardware with its severe computational and memory constraints.

 This chapter addresses the critical systems architecture challenges that arise when transitioning from theory to practice.
-Real robotic platforms—particularly aerial vehicles—operate under extreme constraints: limited computational power (often just ARM Cortex-M processors), minimal memory (measured in kilobytes, not gigabytes), strict real-time requirements (sub-millisecond control loops), and the need for absolute reliability.
+Real robotic platforms—particularly aerial vehicles—operate under extreme constraints: limited computational power (often just Arm Cortex-M processors), minimal memory (measured in kilobytes, not gigabytes), strict real-time requirements (sub-millisecond control loops), and the need for absolute reliability.
 These constraints fundamentally shape how we implement fulfillment-centric policies.

 We present three complementary systems contributions that enable practical deployment: